 Tip #1: Test the equipment prior to advancing into the field with a group of students.
 Nothing is more disappointing than discovering issues while in the field or realizing data was not saved when returning from the field.

-Tip #2: Charge the LabQuest or LabQuest 2 fully overnight before a day's use in the field.
-Consider bringing extra, charged batteries into the field.
-LabQuest or LabQuest 2 can be used to charge multiple batteries.
+Tip #2: Charge the LabQuest fully overnight before a day’s use in the field.
+Consider bringing extra, charged batteries into the field, such as our LabQuest® Battery Boost 3 (LQ-BOOST3).
 Information regarding tools for charging the battery in the field can be found at:

 Tip #3: If you are doing water quality, consider using the Data Matrix mode, which is perfect for collecting data at multiples sites over multiple days.

 Tip #4: Keep the interface you are using dry during use and during transport.
 One of the simplest ways to keep your interface dry is to use a neck strap.
 If a student drops a LabQuest near the stream, it only goes as far as the end of the strap.
-We sell these as Vernier Lanyard, order code LQ-LAN, $5.
+We sell Vernier Lanyard (LQ-LAN) for the original LabQuest and LabQuest 2.
+We sell LabQuest® 3 Lanyard (LQ3-LAN) for LabQuest 3.
 Recommendations for additional waterproof and water-resistant tools are available at:

 Tip #5: If using LabQuest 2, students can use the high-contrast mode when viewing LabQuest 2 in bright light.
-If using an original LabQuest, students can adjust the screen brightness to one hundred percent.
+If using an original LabQuest or LabQuest 3, students can adjust the screen brightness to one hundred percent.
 Instructions to use these features can be found at:

 Tip #6: Make a file prior to going in the field with the correct data entry mode, experiment length and other parameters already set up.
-TIL 2939: Can I make a template for data collection on LabQuest?
+Can I make a template data-collection file for the LabQuest App?

 More related TILs:

-TIL 2105: How do I set up LabPro and Logger Pro for remote data collection?
+How do I set up LabPro and Logger Pro 3 for remote data collection?

-TIL 2802: How do I map data collected on a LabQuest or LabQuest 2?
+How do I map GPS data collected on a LabQuest?